Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Results and Discussions

 Figure~\ref{Fig.13} illustrates the time evolution of the population probabilities \( P_1(t) \) and \( P_2(t) \) for a PD and LQR in the WD scenario.
-Under PD (blue and green lines), the transition toward the excited state \( P_1(t) \) begins gradually.
+Under PD (blue and green lines), the transition toward the $\ket{0}$ state \( P_1(t) \) begins gradually.
 Around \( t \approx 0.1 \), the populations begin to diverge, and by \( t \approx 0.41 \), the state occupation shifts toward \( P_1(t) \approx 1 \), with \( P_2(t) \) correspondingly approaching zero.
 The predicted trajectories (dashed blue and dashed green) closely follow the real PD-controlled dynamics, with only minor deviations at intermediate time steps.
 In contrast, LQR (red and orange lines) achieves a much faster population transfer.
 The sharpest transitions occur between \( t = 0.09 \) and \( t = 0.28 \), where \( P_1(t) \) swiftly rises to near-unity, while \( P_2(t) \) drops sharply toward zero.
-This rapid convergence to the target state highlights the optimality of LQR control in time and energy.
+This rapid convergence highlights the ability of LQR to reduce final-state deviation and produce smoother stabilization under the chosen quadratic cost.
+However, it requires larger total control energy than PD for the weights used here.

 Similarly, Fig~\ref{Fig.14}(a-d) shows that the AQNODE-based PD and LQR outperform under the OOD regime.
 The AQNODE model's predictions (dashed red and orange) track the real dynamics remarkably well across the entire time window, capturing both the steep transition region and the final steady-state behavior.
 Overall, the time-resolved population dynamics confirm that AQNODE faithfully reproduces both slow PD-driven and fast LQR-driven state transfer mechanisms.
 This shows that the AQNODE-based control performance remains consistent across early, mid, and late time intervals, reinforcing its reliability for time-dependent quantum state control modeling.
 The statistical analyses comparing real and predicted PD and LQR control trajectories under both WD and OOD settings, along with supplementary results demonstrating the AQNODE-based control performance in OOD scenarios, are provided.